cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 D --> P["📒 Plaintext"]
 {% endmermaid %}

-In the figure above, the `KEY` node represents the symmetric key.
+In the figure above, Alice encrypts a message before sending it to Bob.
+The `KEY` node represents the symmetric key.
 Note that arrows are drawn from this node to both the encryption and decryption processes so that the same key is used in both steps.
-It is also important for both Alice and Bob to know exactly how the encryption/decryption process works.
+It is also important for both Alice and Bob to know exactly how the encryption/decryption process works (i.e., the algorithm used).

 [//]: # (------ How it works mathematically -------------------------------------------------------------------)

-Symmetric encryption can be formalized mathematically using the concepts of encryption and decryption functions.
+Symmetric encryption can be formalized mathematically using encryption ($$E$$) and decryption ($$D$$) functions.

 Let's denote: